Artezaru/pyblenderSDIC/docs/source/usage_doc/installing_pyblenderSDIC.rst

    """ Some code using BlenderExperiment Here """

-And run your scripts in the Blender Python interpreter as described in the :doc:`usage_doc/running_scripts` section.
+And run your scripts in the Blender Python interpreter as described in the :doc:`running_scripts` section.

 When using the Blender GUI Scripting Console